bwann/homelab/power.md

 # Power distribution

-All of the server blades in ikeacluster are powered by a single 620 W ATX power supply.
+All of the server blades in ikeacluster are powered by a single 620 Watt ATX power supply unit (PSU).
 This provides 12 VDC out to a power distribution block, to the PicoPSUs in each individual motherboard.
 A "power supply terminator" on the ATX PSU keeps it always-on.

 Originally I used 12 VDC power supplies from surplus, but the largest I could get my hands on was 192 watt.
 Beyond this they just got too expensive, so why not just use an ordinary $90 ATX "gamer" PSU?
 It provides a lot of 12 volt power, is compact, and has a fan.

-Original DIN -> power block:
+**Original DIN -> power block:**

 ![Old power block](./img/7276512392_697032d148.jpg)

-Current ATX PSU in cabinet:
+**Current ATX PSU in cabinet:**

 ![ATX PSU](./img/7835726560_eb07f94e19_z.jpg)

 Using a modular/semi-modular power supply was important to get rid of